 Food cost: (€8.15 / €16.97) × 100 = 48%

-This seems high, but is normal for meal kits.
-You have no service, kitchen overhead or dishwashing.
-Standard food cost for kits: 45-55%.
+This percentage appears elevated, but it's standard for meal kits.
+You eliminate service costs, kitchen overhead, and dishwashing expenses.
+Typical food cost for kits: 45-55%.

 Hidden costs you're missing